Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 M669 without parameters or with K13 alone will output the current settings to the console.
 M409 K"move.kinematics" displays most parameters as object model.

-Most parameters can be changed and asked for by the object model, see dedicated page.

 Multiple settings of the same starting letter must be on separate lines, as the G-Code interpreter evaluates only the first one.
 Different letters can be combined.
+Example: to set two P settings, they must be on separate lines.

 Overview
 * K13 set robot kinematics and must be defined first